-Responsible for Mitsubishi’s rally racing and off-road vehicles, Ralliart is the performance and motorsports division of Mitsubishi Motors.
-Founded in 1984, Ralliart has been responsible for bringing championship wins under the belt of Mitsubishi, and high performance models and parts to the public.
+This sub-brand under the Japanese automaker is responsible for Mitsubishi’s rally racing and off-road vehicles, Ralliart is the performance and motorsports division of Mitsubishi Motors.
+Founded in 1984, Ralliart has been responsible for bringing championship wins under the belt of Mitsubishi, and high-performance models and parts to the public.

 TOM’S - Toyota, Lexus, and Scion

 Established in 1974, TOM’s stands for Tachi Oiwa Motor Sport, and is a factory supported racing team and tuner of Toyota and Lexus vehicles.
 They’ve worked on creating several special edition Lexus cars, and have stand-alone aftermarket parts such as body kits and performance components for most Toyotas.
 Motorsport is also a priority for TOM’s, being heavily involved in Super GT, Super Formula, and Japanese Formula 3.